-Special hours for holidays and college breaks will be posted on library doors and on the library blog.
+Special hours for holidays and college breaks will be posted on library doors and on the library page.

 2. How do I get research assistance?

-College librarians are available to help you find the information you need for papers, research, or class.
-They have designated reference desk hours when anyone is free to ask them questions.
+A College librarian is available to help you find the information you need for papers, research, or class.
+He has designated reference desk hours when anyone is free to ask questions.
 You may also make an appointment via phone, email, or in person.
-College librarians are Lisa Forslund and Craig Larson.
+The College librarian is Craig Larson.

 3. Is there quiet space in the library?
 Study rooms?

 There are designated quiet study carrels available for students.
-Study rooms are available for groups of two or more.
+Study rooms are available for groups up to six students.
 The rooms are equipped with audio/visual equipment.
 There is a two hour limit for study rooms and are available on a first come first serve basis.
 Study rooms are checked out at the circulation desk at the front of the library.
-Food and drink is not allowed.

 4. Does the library carry textbooks for my classes?